User25514/Santi-Logger/Privacy.md

 - Restrict or object to certain types of processing
 - Receive a copy of your data in a portable format

 To exercise your rights, open a ticket in our support Discord server.
-We may request ID verification and will respond within 30 days.
+The bot developer may request ID verification and will respond within 30 days.

 ## 8. Age Restrictions and Verification
 VRCat is intended for users aged 18 and older.

-- We do not process or store any government-issued IDs.
+- The bot developer and VRCat do not process or store any government-issued IDS.

 - VRChat offers an optional age verification system.
-If a user passes age verification, we may store a simple flag indicating this.
+If a user passes age verification, VRCat may store a simple flag indicating this.
 Only accounts that pass age verification are stored.
-If verification is revoked or missing, we do not store the user at all.
+If verification is revoked or missing, VRCat does not store the user at all.

-Until age verification is fully integrated, group owners are responsible for ensuring age compliance.
+Until age verification is fully integrated, group owners are solely responsible for ensuring age compliance with age restrictions within their servers.
+VRCat assumes no liability for age enforcement failures at the group level.

 ## 9. Shutdown and Data Portability
 If the VRCat service is discontinued, group owners will be provided a complete CSV export of their data (logs, analytics, group settings).
 Instructions will be sent via Discord prior to shutdown.